Abstracts

 S. Röblitz and M. Weber.
 Fuzzy spectral clustering by PCCA+: application to Markov state models and data classification.
 Advances in Data Analysis and Classification 7(2):147–179, 2013. doi: 10.1007/s11634-013-0134-6.

-Talk 2: Mathematical modelling hormonal regulation
+Talk 2: Mathematical modelling of hormonal regulation

 Hormones are signaling molecules that exert their effects far from their site of production, thus enabling communication between organs and tissues.
 Hormones regulate a wide range of processes including, for example, metabolism, stress induction, and reproduction.
 Much hormonal activity is characterized by oscillatory behavior, with the period of oscillation ranging from milliseconds to days.
 This has significant implications for the treatment of hormonal abnormalities with drug therapies.
 The complexity of the endocrine system and the limited quantity and quality of data are major obstacles for constructing quantitative models of hormonal control.
 In this talk, I will review our